uktrade/data-hub-api/README.md

       For more information, [see the elasticsearch docs on vm.max_map_count](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/vm-max-map-count.html).

 4. Optionally, you may want to run a local copy of the data hub frontend.
-    By default, you can run both leeloo and the frontend under one docker-compose project.
+    By default, you can run both the API and the frontend under one docker-compose project.
 [See the instructions in the frontend readme to set it up](https://github.com/uktrade/data-hub-frontend/#setting-up-with-docker-compose).

 ## Native installation (without Docker)